songzhw/SixToolkit_ForDev/README.md

 If you are using kotlin, that's fine.
 You can invoke [Find Action](https://www.jetbrains.com/help/idea/2016.1/navigating-to-action.html?origin=old_help) and find "convert Java File to Kotlin" action, then use it.
 After the conversion, we should have an class written in Kotlin.

 ![](/images/convert2kotlin.png)

+## 5. Android Studio's Activity Template -- RecyclerViewActivity Template
+This will help you generate new Activities.

+### How do I use it?
+just put it into the directory:

+`%your Android Studio dir%\plugins\android\lib\templates\activities\`